What does a school psychologist do? Breaking down this collaborative career

 School counselors also touch on some of these factors, but they tend to work with the entire student population.
 Their work can also include crisis intervention and preparing students for future educational and professional experiences.

 Dr. Dalman-Schroeder says that some of the duties school psychologists and school counselors share include counseling, developing intervention plans, and collaborating with parents and teachers.
-One of the main differences, she notes, is school psychologists address more of the student’s mental health.
+One of the main differences, she notes, is that the school psychologists job description involves focusing more of the student’s mental health.

 “We help educate parents on how their child learns and what may be hindering their learning by explaining the connection between intelligence and academic achievement,” Dr. Dalman-Schroeder says.
 She adds that school psychologists are also the ones who determine whether a student requires special education services.